 Capt.
 Adam Jaynes, inshore guide on tidal Sabine Lake in the Texas-Louisiana border, turns to wading during windy spring weather, when big seatrout are in skinny, clear water, to take hull slap and other likely boat noises out of the equation.
 “Big trout on Sabine are shallow in spring and are very skittish about noise, so wading is the best way to go,” he says.
 “Also, in a boat, it’s easy to drift over fish and spook them.”

-Ideal Wading Water
+Ideal Wading Water for Seatrout

 Jaynes prefers the clear, salty water pushed in by incoming tides, and he works areas from knee- to waist-deep.
 “Wading in water in the high 60s to low 70s isn’t uncomfortable, and we catch many more fish of 4 to 8 pounds.
 I anchor my boat 100 yards from where I want to fish, and I concentrate on mud lumps, grass clumps and shell beds with lots of bait.”
 Jaynes also relayed that he and his clients wade with the wind at their backs, so it’s easy to make long casts and lower the odds of spooking trout.